Local Synchronization Use Case

 - Create the task for the developer by clicking the Create button.

 - When the developer starts working on a task, he will see the status 'IMPLEMENT'.

 - After finishing the work, the developer sends it to the tester, and the developer's task changes to the 'IN TESTING' status.
 By the way, Exalate creates a test on the TESTER side with the status 'TO DO'.

 - The tester starts working and his status becomes 'TESTING'.

 - Then, the tester can move the task to 'OK' or 'FAILURE' depending on the test result.
-If he found a bug, he moves to 'FAILURE', and Exalate changed the developer's status to 'TO DO' again.
+If he found a bug, he moves it to 'FAILURE', and Exalate changes the developer's status to 'TO DO' again.
 After that, all the transitions repeat until the work is done.
-If the test is passed, the transition 'OK' leads to the status 'OK' and Exalate does its work to inform the developer that everything is finished by making the developer's status 'DONE'.
-The vice versa is very similar.
+If the test is passed, the transition 'OK' leads to the status 'OK' and Exalate does its work to inform the developer that everything is finished by marking the developer's status as 'DONE'.
+The reverse process is very similar.

 How does it work?

 You need to create two projects in your Jira: DEVELOPER and TESTER.

 To set up synchronization for the use case above, you need to configure your Jira instance and the Exalate application.